Coping with dying and death

 The more involved family and friends are, the more comforting they usually find the service.
 However not everyone feels able to be involved in yet more arrangements at such a difficult time, in which case we will do our very best to provide the kind of service we think will be most helpful to you.

 After a death has been confirmed the first contact is usually with one of our local funeral directors, all of whom are very helpful and experienced.
 They will ask what sort of service you would like, and contact a priest to arrange a convenient day and time.
 Services may be held at St. John's Church or at the local Crematorium.
-Everyone who lives within the parish is entitled to a funeral service conducted by the local priest - in their parish church or at the crematorium.
+Everyone who lives within the parish is entitled to a funeral service conducted by the local priest or lay minister - in their parish church or at the crematorium.
 It is NOT necessary to be a regular worshipper.